saaralehtiniemi/hierarchical-clustering/README.md

 # Hierarchical Clustering
 Clustering software for performing agglomerative hierarchical clustering.
-Compares the performance of different linkage and affinity metrics with several cluster numbers.
+Compares the performance of different linkage and distance measures with several cluster numbers.
 Visualizes cluster hierarchies as dendrograms and real-vs-predicted cluster labels as confusion matrixes.

 ## Create virtual environment and install requirements